mlpce/tosbindl/src/gemdos/unittest/readme.txt

 set to 9600 8N1 with flow control turned off, apart from CAUXOS.LUA which was run at 300 to fill the buffer quickly.

-Some shortcomings:
+Known Issues

+FFORCE.LUA.
+If this test is looped it will eventually run out of internal memory.
+When using EmuTOS the test will fail with ENHNDL.
+When using TOS 1.04 it will cause an "OUT OF INTERNAL MEMORY: USE FOLDR100.PRG TO GET MORE" message and the system will hang.
+The following can be used to demonstrate this issue: for i=1,100 do print(i) dofile("FFORCE.LUA") end

 CPRNOS.LUA.
-It attempts to loop until the buffer is full, but I have no printer so testing here is incomplete and it's possible that the parallel interface runs fast enough that the buffer will not fill.
-Perhaps it can be tested through redirection to aux which can be run at a low bps to fill the buffer.
+This test attempts to loop until the buffer is full, but I have no printer so testing here is incomplete and it's possible that the parallel interface runs fast enough that the buffer will not fill.
+Consider testing through redirection to aux which can be run at a low bps to fill the buffer.

 CPRNOUT.LUA.
 I have no printer so output was captured to a file through HATARI.

 CCONOS.LUA.
-The console is always ready - again perhaps this can be tested through redirection.
+This test is incomplete, as the console is always ready - consider testing through redirection.